The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 Subgraph supports Mongo, Postgres, MySQL, and SqLite databases, making it easy for you to connect to your data.

 In this example we will create a SqLite DB and use Subgraph to generate an API around a few tables.
-Keep in mind, that connecting Subgrpah to MySQL, Postgres, or even Mongo, is a very similar process!
+Keep in mind, that connecting Subgrpah to MySQL, Postgres, or even Mongo, is a very similar process.

 First, make sure you have SqLite installed on your system.
 The following guide is going to assume you are on a Linux machine.